Jaya Prakash Malla

-Early Life
+Early life

 Jayaprakash Malla's elder brother and the heir apparent of Kantipur Rajendra Malla died when he was young.
-Some courtiers and nobles requested the king that Jayaprakash's younger brother Rajyaprakash be declared the heir instead of Jayaprakash.
+Some courtiers and nobles requested the king to declare Jayaprakash's younger brother Rajyaprakash the heir instead of Jayaprakash.
 Jayaprakash's rivalry with the nobles began after the king decided that Jayaprakash would succeed him after his death.

 Reign

 Conflict with brothers

 He ascended the throne after his father died in 1736.
-Suspecting a coup from his brother and the nobles, he expelled his brother Rajyaprakash during the time of mourning of his father.
+Suspecting a coup from his brother and the nobles, he expelled his brother Rajyaprakash during the time of mourning for his father.
 Rajyaprakash was adopted as the heir by Vishnu Malla, the then King of Patan.

-After a short while, some palace officials conspired and proclaimed his younger brother Narendraprakash as the ruler of north-eastern part of the kingdom.
-Jayaprakash defeated Narendraprakash after four months and Narendraparakash fleed to Bhadgaon where he died.
+After a short while, some palace officials conspired and proclaimed his younger brother Narendraprakash as the ruler of the north-eastern part of the kingdom.
+Jayaprakash defeated Narendraprakash after four months and Narendraparakash fled to Bhadgaon where he died.

 Invasion from Gorkha

 In 1737, Narabhupal Shah of Gorkha attacked Nuwakot but was quickly defeated by Jayaprakash Malla.

 In 1744, Prithvi Narayan Shah attacked Nuwakot again and annexed it from Kantipur.